ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Privacy Law Considerations

-Consumer privacy laws often provide a 'right to erasure'.
+Consumer privacy laws often provide a *right to erasure*.
 This means that when a consumer requests that a service provider delete their personal information, the service provider is legally obligated to do so.
-This may seem to be incompatible with the description of KT in {{introduction}} as an 'append-only log'.
+This may seem to be incompatible with the description of KT in {{introduction}} as an "append-only log".
 Once an entry is added to a transparency log, it indeed can not be removed.

 The important caveat here is that user data is not directly stored in the append-only log.
-Instead, the log consists of privacy-preserving cryptographic commitments.
-By logging commitments instead of plaintext user data, users interacting with the log are unable to infer anything about an entry's contents until the service provider explicitly provides the commitment's opening.
-A service provider responding to an erasure request can delete the commitment opening and the associated data, effectively anonymizing the entry.
+Instead, the primary contents of a transparency log consists of privacy-preserving VRF outputs and cryptographic commitments.
+The use of cryptographic commitments ensures that users interacting with the transparency log are unable to learn anything about a label's value until the transparency log explicitly provides the commitment's opening.
+A transparency log responding to an erasure request can delete the commitment opening and the associated data, effectively anonymizing the entry.

-Other than the log, the second place where user information is stored is in the *prefix tree*.
-This is a cryptographic index provided to users to enable them to efficiently query the log, which contains information about which labels exist and where.
-These labels are usually serialized end-user identifiers, although it varies by application.
+In KT, labels are usually serialized end-user identifiers, although it varies by application.
 To minimize leakage, all labels are processed through a Verifiable Random Function, or VRF {{?RFC9381}}.
 A VRF deterministically maps each label to the fixed-length pseudorandom value.
-Only the service operator, who holds a private key, can execute the VRF.
-Critically though, VRFs can provide proof that an input-output pair is valid, which users verify with a public key.
-When a user tries to search for or update a label, the service operator first executes its VRF on the input label to obtain the index that will actually be looked up or stored in the prefix tree.
-The service operator then provides the VRF output, along with a proof that the output is correct, in its response to the user.

-The pseudorandom property of VRFs means that even if a user indirectly observes that a specific VRF output exists in the prefix tree, they can't learn which user it identifies.
-The inability of users to execute the VRF themselves also prevents offline "password cracking" approaches, where an attacker tries all possibilities in a low entropy space (like the set of phone numbers) to find the input that produces a given output.

-A service provider responding to an erasure request can 'trim' the prefix tree, by no longer storing the full VRF output for any labels corresponding to an end-user's identifiers.
-With only a small amount of the VRF output left in storage, even if the transparency log is later compromised, it would be unable to recover deleted identifiers.
-If the same labels were reinserted into the log at a later time, it would appear as if they were being inserted for the first time.
+A transparency log responding to an erasure request can 'trim' the prefix tree, by no longer storing the full VRF output for any labels corresponding to an end-user's identifiers.
+With only a small amount of the VRF output left in storage, even if the transparency log is later compromised, it would be impossible to affirmatively recover deleted end-user identifiers.
+If the same labels were reinserted into the transparency log at a later time, it would appear as if they were being inserted for the first time.

 As an example, consider the information stored in a transparency log after inserting a label `L` with value `V`.
-The index inserted into the prefix tree would roughly correspond to `VRF(label L) = pseudorandom bytes`, and the value stored in the append-only log would roughly correspond to:
+The stored VRF output would roughly correspond to `VRF(label L) = pseudorandom bytes`, and the commitment to the label's new value would roughly correspond to:

 ~~~
 Commit(nonce: random bytes, body: version N of label L is V)